-2. You will then be asked which type or category of plugin you'd like to create.
-The options are:
+2. You will then be asked which type or category of plugin you would like to create.
+The options are the following:

 The plugin categories and their specific use-cases are discussed on other sections of the documentation.
 For more information, you may either click the links on the categories above or search them in the Help Center.

-3. Once you choose one from the options, a project with all the necessary files, folders and dependencies are created for you that looks like the screenshot below:
+3. Once you choose one from the options, a project with all the necessary files, folders, and dependencies are created for you similar to the screenshot below:

 Files & Folders